 When looking for home remedies for headaches there are two things you must do and the first one is to know when to see a doctor and this should be when:

-And the second is that you need to know and understand what type of headache you are dealing with before embarking on home remedies for headaches.
+And the second thing you need to know and understand is exactly what type of headache you are dealing with before embarking on home remedies for headaches.

 This is a(self-inflicted) migraine type of throbbing headache, often accompanied by nausea.

 It is caused by dehydration resulting from excessive alcohol

 consumption and as far as home remedies for headaches go, rather go

 Yip... not "going" regularly can also be a cause of headaches, so to keep things in good running order try these home remedies for constipation and natural laxatives to help prevent constipation headaches.